All Products

 2. Choose a solution based on the process or peer IP address.

-• If the identified process (such as a download tool like wget or curl, or an unknown program) exhibits suspicious behavior, or if it communicates with a suspicious peer IP address:
+• If the identified process (such as a download tool like wget or curl, or an unknown program) exhibits suspicious behavior, or if it communicates with a malicious peer IP address:

-• Terminate the abnormal process: Use sudo kill -15 <PID> to terminate the abnormal process.
-Replace <PID> with the PID of the high-traffic process you identified.
+• Terminate the abnormal process: Run the sudo kill -15 <PID> command.
+Replace <PID> with the PID of the identified high-traffic process.

 Important

-• Scan and remove malicious programs: Use the virus detection and removal feature (a paid feature) in Security Center to scan the instance and remove any detected viruses.
+• Scan for and remove malicious programs: Enable the virus detection and removal feature in Security Center to perform a full scan of the instance and remove any detected malicious programs.

-• If the high traffic is from a legitimate business process, it is likely due to normal operations:
+• If a legitimate business process is causing the high traffic, this is likely due to normal business demand:

-• Upgrade bandwidth: If the instance's current bandwidth is a bottleneck, upgrade it.
+• Upgrade bandwidth: The instance's current bandwidth is a bottleneck.
+Upgrade the instance bandwidth.

 • Optimize the application: Check your application code for potential optimizations, such as reducing unnecessary data transfers, adding caching, or compressing data.

-• Rate-limit traffic: If your business allows, use tools like iptables to limit the traffic for a specific IP address or port.
-This can prevent a single user or service from consuming all available bandwidth.
+• Rate limiting: If your service allows, you can use tools such as iptables to limit the traffic rate for specific IP addresses or ports, preventing a single user or service from consuming all available bandwidth.

-• If you cannot find any abnormal processes that are consuming bandwidth but the overall bandwidth usage remains high, this indicates that the total traffic volume has exceeded the instance's network capacity.
+• If you find no suspicious processes consuming bandwidth but overall usage remains high, the total traffic volume has likely exceeded the instance's network capacity.
 You should upgrade the instance bandwidth.